 “Let's face it, it’s easy for a married couple to fall into a day-to-day rut.
 Work, kids, house chores, bills, repeat…,” Brian says.
 Swinging adds some excitement.

-"Soft swap" couples engage in all sorts of fun except swapping partners for intercourse; “full swap" go all the way.
-Some stipulate "same room only" play; others are okay with seeing their partner go off into another room for some privacy.
-Some don't allow open-mouth kissing (considered more intimate than sex).
-Some go to public swing events; others meet with only one other couple at a time.
+"Soft swap" couples engage in all sorts of fun except swapping partners for intercourse.
+“Full swap" couples go all the way.
+Some stipulate "same room only" play.
+Others are okay with seeing their partner go off into another room for some privacy.
+Some don't allow open-mouth kissing, which is sometimes considered more intimate than sex.
+Some go to public swing events, while others meet with only one other couple at a time.

-Even though many people assume that swinging is a man’s fantasy, it’s often the women who find themselves enjoy it more, Bergstrand says.
+Even though many people assume that swinging is a man’s fantasy, it’s often the woman who finds herself enjoying it more, Bergstrand says.
 Men are more likely to feel competitive with other men, wondering if their wives preferred their swinging partners, while women tend to be supportive of each other within the swinging scene, he says.

-Swingers aren't necessarily gorgeous, though people do want to swing with their counterparts.
-“You will see all shapes, sizes and races at events and clubs,” Brian says, but “You will usually see the 8's paired up with the 8's and the 3's with the 3's.”
+Swingers tend to want to swing with their counterparts.
+“You will see all shapes, sizes, and races at events and clubs,” Brian says, “But you will usually see the 8's paired up with the 8's and the 3's with the 3's.”

 Being ethical and talking about safe sex and STDs is part of the drill.
 Dan, a 52-year old swinger from New Jersey, has herpes and is careful to disclose the risks to new partners.
 Even with condoms, swingers risk picking up viruses like herpes and HPV (human papillomavirus), a precursor that can lead to cervical and throat cancers.

-When Bergstrand conducted an online survey in 1999, speaking with over 1000, self-identified swingers, he concluded that they didn't possess any particular history of sexual abuse or any other special psychological profile.
-Caveat emptor.
+Do swingers have more sexual issues than non-swingers?
+When Bergstrand conducted an online survey in 1999, speaking with over 1000 self-identified swingers, he concluded that they didn't possess any particular history of sexual abuse or any other special psychological profile.